PaulinaChavez96/Project1/README.md

 This project will be the main script in which I will be working as part 1 of the Python certification.
 As I advance on the course, I will be making edits on this file.

 The app will let the user visualize the items on the list, as well as add, edit and complete items.

+WHAT I'VE LEARNED...
+1. Storing items on text files.
-I've created custom functions to help avoid repititive coding.
+2. Custom functions to help avoid repititive coding.
+3. Anticipating program Errors.
+4. Optimizing the code.